ECON201 - Macroeconomics - Peter de Luca

 I usually respond to your email questions quickly sometimes within a matter of minutes.
 It all depends on if I am at my computer.
 If you need a deeper explanation on some of the topics in the course, we can arrange a phone session.
 I am also able to set up Zoom sessions to help one or more students with the material during my office hour or at a time convenient for all of us.

-I made my own video lectures for each of the chapters covered in the course and they are embedded in the course in Canvas.
-My video lectures discuss the material in the textbook and also cover material that is not in the textbook.
-I provide a recording menu list for each of my video lectures that displays each subtopic and its minute and second location in the recording for easy and quick access.
+I made my own video lectures for the chapters covered in the course and they are embedded in the course in Canvas.
+My video lectures do discuss the material in the textbook and also cover material that is not in the textbook.
 My quizzes are based on the material in the Stephen Slavin textbook and from my video lectures.

 Each chapter covered in the course will have a chapter PowerPoint presentation, my own chapter video lecture that is closed captioned, the chapter workbook from the textbook, the solutions to the chapter workbook, a chapter Practice Quiz (worth points), and a chapter Testing Quiz.